adamay909/logicTools/logicFormulas/README.md

 ## Overview

 LogicFormulas is a tool for generating random sentences of sentential logic.
-It is intended for use with my [logic textbook](https://github.com/adamay909/logicbook) (to generate formulas for exercises and the like).
+It is intended for use with my logic [textbook](https://github.com/adamay909/logicbook) (to generate formulas for exercises and the like).

 ### Some examples.

-Generate 100 random sentences:
+Generate 10 random sentences:

 	$logicFormulas -random -n 10